keithbuhler/keithbuhler.github.io/pages/fun.md

 <br>

+### More Info

+- [For Academics](/) -- Click the toolbar above to see my academic site, with information about my research, teaching, and scholarship.
+- [Longer Bio](http://www.keithbuhler.com/bio) -- A bit more about me (Draft 2)

-### Projects in Development
+### Projects in Beta

 - [Talk to a Philosopher](http://www.keithbuhler.com/talk) -- You have questions about philosophy but don't know where to start.
 You can share your ideas and get feedback from Keith, a professional philosopher, or Sabine,  a professional physicist.
 - [Philosophy is Science](http://www.philosophyisscience.com/) -- A provocative argument regarding philosophy's relationship to other natural and formal sciences.
-- [Inklings.info](http://www.inklings.info) -- Free books, lists, and information about the Oxford Dons.
 - [Classical Education 101](http://www.keithbuhler.com/buhlerreport/classical-education) -- Three distinctive features of classical education, plus resources, links, and more.
+- [Classical Education, The Yale Report of 1828 Ebook](http://www.keithbuhler.com/yalereport) -- Why this classic statement of the importance of Greek and Latin languages is still relevant today (Draft 1)
 - [My YouTube Channel](http://bit.ly/keithbuhler_youtube) -- For discussion advice, philosophy talks, and comedy.
-- [Longer Bio](http://www.keithbuhler.com/bio) -- A bit more about me
+- [Orthodoxy](http://www.keithbuhler.com/buhlerreport/orthodoxy) -- a bit about the ancient church
 - [Web Design](/sites) -- Hire me to make a website for you.
-- [Github](http://bit.ly/keithbuhlergithub) -- Code repositories for my sites (including this site!) and dissertation.
+- [Follow me on Github](http://bit.ly/keithbuhlergithub) -- Code repositories for my sites (including this site!) and dissertation.
+Suggest corrections, or fork the code and make your own site.

+### Projects in Development

-- Orthodoxy -- a bit about the ancient church
+- [Inklings.info](http://www.inklings.info) -- Free books, lists, and information about the Oxford Dons.
+- [Classical Schools.Org](http://www.classicalschools.org) -- A list of all the good classical schools and colleges in the U.S.
 - Sandboxing -- how to innovate through low-risk play
 - Book Clubs -- starting and running an intellectual community centered around friendship and great books.
-- [Academics](/) -- Click the toolbar above to see my academic site, with information about my research, teaching, and scholarship.